ucbds-infra/otter-grader/docs/otter_assign/notebook_format.rst

 autograder when generating tests.
 Each question has metadata, expressed in raw YAML config cell when the question is declared.

-Note that the major difference between v0 format and v1 format is the use of raw notebook cells as delimiters.
+The Otter Assign format uses raw notebook cells as boundary cells.
 Each boundary cell denotes the start or end of a block and contains *valid YAML syntax*.
 First-line comments are used in these YAML raw cells to denote what type of block is being entered or ended.

-**In the v1 format, Python and R notebooks follow the same structure.** There are some features available in Python that are not available in R, and these are noted below, but otherwise the formats are the same.
+**In the this format, Python and R notebooks follow the same structure.** There are some features available in Python that are not available in R, and these are noted below, but otherwise the formats are the same.